ETS2LA/Euro-Truck-Simulator-2-Lane-Assist/FAQ/tracking.md

 ||| Passive

 ==- [!badge variant="dark" text="Required"] ‎ Passive server pings
 This ping is used to determine the amount of currently active users.
-The app will passively ping the server every 2 minutes.
+The app will passively ping the server every minute. **No data is sent via the ping**.

 In the future this ping will also check for responses to feedback or crash reports, and notify the user if there are any.

-!!!
-Note
-This ping sends the server your UUID, but it is not stored anywhere.
-If the server crashes, the UUID is lost.
-!!!

 ==- [!badge variant="ghost" text="Optional"] ‎ Additional information pings
 If enabled, it will ping the server with additional information.
 This includes your FPS and enabled plugins.
 These are sent along with your UUID, this is to make sure that we don't overlap data.